bitcoin/bitcoin/src/omnicore/doc/rpc-api.md

-  "propertyid" : n,              // (number) the identifier of sent tokens "divisible" : true|false,      // (boolean) whether the sent tokens are divisible "amount" : "n.nnnnnnnn",       // (string) the number of tokens sent to owners "totalstofee" : "n.nnnnnnnn",  // (string) the fee paid by the sender, nominated in OMNI or TOMNI "recipients": [                // (array of JSON objects) a list of recipients
+  "propertyid" : n,              // (number) the identifier of sent tokens "divisible" : true|false,      // (boolean) whether the sent tokens are divisible "amount" : "n.nnnnnnnn",       // (string) the number of tokens sent to owners "totalstofee" : "n.nnnnnnnn",  // (string) the fee paid by the sender, nominated in OMN or TOMN "recipients": [                // (array of JSON objects) a list of recipients
     {
       "address" : "address",         // (string) the Bitcoin address of the recipient